Kong/kongponents/docs/components/tree-list.md

 ## Slots

 `KTreeList` allows you to customize individual tree items via the item slots.
-These slots return the current `item` data as a slot param.
+The slots provide the current `item` data as a slot param.

-- `item-icon` - slot for content displayed to the left of the item name
+- `item-icon` - slot for content displayed to the left of the item name in place of the default icon
-- `item-label` - slot for the main content of an item (default's to display the `name` of the item)
+- `item-label` - slot for the main content of an item (defaults to the `name` of the item)

 <KTreeList :items="slotItems">
   <template #item-icon="{ item }">